 The Level 1 avalanche course is the foundation for the winter backcountry travel.
 This course is geared toward anyone who wants to get into the wintry mountains: skiers, boarders, climbers, snowshoers.
 It is an intensive, hands-on course that will provide you with the skills necessary to recognize and evaluate avalanche hazard.
 This course consists of 27 hours of classroom and field training.
-These courses are taught through the Alaska Avalanche School.

 Watch this video of an AAS Level 1